 Los Angeles Domestic Battery Attorney

 Contact The Rodriguez Law Group for immediate legal assistance.
 Our criminal defense team has more than two decades of experience handling these complex criminal matters.
 We know that your future is at stake and will do everything we can to protect it.
-Call to schedule your free consultation today.
+Call our criminal defense lawyers to schedule your free consultation today.

 California Domestic Battery – Penal Code 243(e)(1) PC